How it affects keyboard users

 Screen reader users can struggle too because the act of reading an option selects the option too.

 This again causes the form to be submitted before users intend it to.

 Submitting a form automatically can be confusing and unfamiliar.

 Users may not expect it to happen and it takes control away from the user and fails Web Content Accessibility Guidelines Success Criteria 3.2.2.

 Minimal interfaces aren’t necessarily simple interfaces.
 And it’s not a great idea to design interfaces by counting clicks.

-Inclusive design is about making things work for everyone no matter what.
+Accessibility is about making things work for everyone no matter what.

 Reducing clicks and decluttering an interface may be the result of a well-designed experience, but they’re not objectives in and of themselves.